Biosystems-Analytics-Lab/shellcast/docs/DEVELOPER.md

 ### 4.5 Make a configuration file based on the template file

 The web app uses a configuration file named "config.py" to store various configuration options.
 Some of these are quite sensitive (e.g. database credentials), so they shouldn't be saved in version control.
 Because of this, a "config.py" file isn't in the repository but rather a "config-template.py" file which provides all of the necessary structure for the "config.py" file with all of the non-sensitive values already populated.
 1. On your machine in the root of your local repository, simply make a copy of config-template.py and name it "config.py".
-This file will automatically be ignored by Git because it is in the .gitignore.
+This file will automatically be ignored by Git because it is in the .gitignore. **Also**, make sure to copy the config.py file into the analysis folder so the ShellCast daily analysis CRON job can access it.
-2. You will now need to populate several values into config.py like the AWS Access Key ID, AWS Secret Access Key, Google Maps JavaScript API key, the database username, and the database password.
+2. You will now need to populate several values into config.py like the analysis path, data path, AWS Access Key ID, AWS Secret Access Key, Google Maps JavaScript API key, the database username, and the database password.
 Any values that you need to add are indicated by "ADD_VALUE_HERE".
 Since these values are extremely sensitive, they are not stored in this repository.
 If you are working on ShellCast as a developer, you can get the values by contacting a ShellCast administrator.
 If you are adapting the code to another project, you can add in new values that you create.

 ### 4.6 Setup Google service account credentials for Firebase Admin SDK